 ETFs can be created with multiple objectives.
-Many of them are created to passively track the performance of an Index such as S&P 500.
-Many others do not track any specific index, but rather focus on a particular sector or niche, for example ARKQ focuses on Artificial Intelligence, SDY focuses on high dividend stocks etc.
+Many of them are created to passively track the performance of an index such as the S&P 500.
+Many others do not track any specific index, but rather focus on a particular sector or niche, for example, ARKQ focuses on Artificial Intelligence, SDY focuses on high dividend stocks, etc.

 Why use ETF?